Deadpool

 The character's popularity has seen him featured in numerous other media outlets.
 In the 2004 series Cable & Deadpool, he refers to his own scarred appearance as "Ryan Renolds[sic] crossed with a Shar Pei".
-Reynolds developed an interest in portraying the character after reading the comic, which was ultimately realized in the X-Men film series, including X-Men Origins: Wolverine (2009), Deadpool (2016), and its sequels Deadpool 2 (2018) and Marvel Cinematic Universe's Deadpool & Wolverine (2024).
+Reynolds developed an interest in portraying the character after reading the comic, which was ultimately realized in the X-Men film series, including X-Men Origins: Wolverine (2009), Deadpool (2016), and its sequels Deadpool 2 (2018) and the Marvel Cinematic Universe's Deadpool & Wolverine (2024).